 Researchers, from all over the globe, are all working together to develop the most effective treatments that could treat dementia, if not to find out a proper cure.

 Currently, there is no potential cure for Alzheimer’s disease.
 But the medicines that are available now can not only improve the quality of life but also stop the progress of dementia.
 In the following part of this post, we’ll discuss the few treatments that are associated with Alzheimer’s disease.

 Researchers have been trying hard for more than a decade to develop an effective vaccine that could prevent Alzheimer’s disease.
 As long as immunotherapy is concerned, the strategy behind this is to utilize the immune system of the body to destroy beta-amyloid plaques.
 An approach to developing a vaccine is by utilizing immunoglobulin which consists of antibodies.
 This has been shown to be successful among people who had mild Alzheimer’s disease, in the earlier stages of the condition.
 Though this trial can be deemed to be too small, it suggests that immunoglobulin therapy may have safety benefits over other techniques of vaccination.

 No, there is still no medicine that could cure dementia but there are definitely some that might help a patient with treating some symptoms for some time.
 Doctors might recommend other medicines to treat issues brought in by dementia, such as insomnia, depression or extreme irritation without any reason.
 A physician might recommend:

-Memantine that controls a chemical in the brain that is required for memory and learnings.
+Memantine controls a chemical in the brain that is required for memory and learning.
 They often combine it with donepezil for treating moderate to severe dementia.

 Anxiolytics like Ativan or Serax can ease off restlessness and anxiety